eklex/MMA_7455/readme.md

 3. Place the renamed folder in arduino/libraries/
 4. Open the arduino IDE
 5. Open MMA7455_Demo sample code
-6. Upload it in your adruino board
+6. Upload it in your arduino board
 7. Open a serial console set at 9600 baud
 8. See the live value of the 3 axis